CHRF-Genomics/Paratype/README.md

 # paratype
-Assigns genotypes to S. Paratyphi A isolates using their whole-genome data.
+Assigns genotypes to *S.* Paratyphi A isolates using whole-genome sequencing data.

 ### Introduction
 This script is a beta version of the paratype tool that assigns genotypes to *Salmonella* Paratyphi A genomes.
 It is written in *python*.
-The article that will describe the developing strategy of the genotyping scheme is in *Writing in progress* stage.
+The article that will describe the design of the genotyping scheme will be published soon.

 ### Setup
 #### Dependencies